Catalogs, Delivery Groups, Zones

 • Version/Upgrade – All Delivery Controllers in the site/farm must be the same version.
 During an upgrade, you must upgrade every Delivery Controller in every zone.

-• Offline database – In Citrix Virtual Apps and Desktops (CVAD) and XenApp/XenDesktop 7.11 and older, there is no offline database option similar to XenApp 6.5’s Local Host Cache.
-If the database is down, then Connection Leasing is used.
-In Citrix Virtual Apps and Desktops (CVAD) and XenApp/XenDesktop 7.12 and newer, there’s Local Host Cache.
-However, the LHC in 7.12 and newer has limitations: no non-persistent desktops (dirty desktops are an option in 7.14 and newer), maximum of 5,000 VDAs per zone (10,000 per zone, 40K per site, in 7.14 and newer), has issues if Delivery Controller is rebooted, etc. Review the Docs article for details.
+• Offline database – There’s Local Host Cache (LHC).
+However, the LHC in 7.12 and newer has limitations: no non-persistent desktops (dirty desktops are an option), maximum of 5,000 VDAs per zone (10,000 per zone, 40K per site, in 7.14 and newer), has issues if Delivery Controller is rebooted, etc. Review the Docs article for details.

 • Complexity – Zones do not reduce the number of servers that need to be built.
 And they increase complexity when configuring items in Citrix Studio.